MHKiT-Software/MHKiT/docs/source/installation.rst

 ^^^^^^^^^^^^^^^

 `MHKiT-Python <https://github.com/MHKiT-Software/MHKiT-Python>`_ requires `Python (3.8-3.11) <https://www.python.org/>`_.
-It is recommended to use the `Anaconda Python Distribution <https://www.anaconda.com/distribution/>`_ to install Python since it includes most of MHKiT-Python's package dependencies:
+It is recommended to use the `Anaconda Python Distribution <https://www.anaconda.com/distribution/>`_ (a fully featured Python installer with a GUI) or `Miniconda <https://docs.anaconda.com/miniconda/#quick-command-line-install>`_ (a lightweight installer with the ``conda`` command line utility).
+Both will include most of MHKiT-Python's package dependencies:

 * `Xarray <https://docs.xarray.dev/en/stable/>`_: used for data storage and analysis
 * `Pandas <http://pandas.pydata.org>`_: used for data storage and analysis